ghgltggamers/nautix-git/src/myRepo/SECURITY.md

 ## Reporting a Vulnerability

 If you discover a security issue, please do not publicly disclose it.
 Instead, report it privately by:
-- Sending an email to [ghgltggamer@outlook.com] with the subject: "Security Issue in nautix-git"
+- Sending an email to [ghgltggamer@outlook.com] with the subject: "Security Issue in myRepo"
 - Including a detailed description of the issue and steps to reproduce it.

 We will acknowledge your report within 48 hours and work to resolve the issue as quickly as possible.
 You may be contacted for additional information during this process.